kingzamzon/docs/docs/SDK/Explanation/installation.md

 In the **script tag** example:

-If you're using the script tag with `onload='LitJsSdk.litJsSdkLoadedInALIT()'` then the SDK will connect to the Lit Network and put a connected LitNodeClient into `window.litNodeClient` for you.
-Alternatively, you can put your own connection code in the `litJsSdkLoaded()` function and call it yourself with `onload=litJsSdkLoaded()`.
+If you're using the script tag, you can put your own connection code in a `litJsSdkLoaded()` function and call it yourself with `onload=litJsSdkLoaded()`.

 </TabItem>
 </Tabs>